FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: INTRODUCTION

 We ran three speed dating workshops with seven trainees with limited strength training experience.
-Participants first performed exercises with the provided equipment in our lab to ground their reflections, and then discussed a series of storyboards that varied \textit{Sensing \& Triggering} and \textit{Feedback Delivery}, spanning the dimensions of \sys{}.
-The results revealed that participants interpreted feedback modalities with distinct semantics, emphasized the importance of feedback timing and intensity, and highlighted adaptability as critical across phases of movement, exercises, and user states.
-They also reflected on learning and safety, noting concerns that excessive support could reduce learning and that locking mechanisms could pose risks.
-Overall, these findings validated the proposed dimensions of \sys{} while also pointing to areas for refinement.
+Participants first performed exercises with the provided equipment in our lab to ground their reflections and then discussed a series of storyboard scenarios that varied \textit{Sensing \& Triggering} and \textit{Feedback Delivery}, spanning the dimensions of \sys{}.
+The results indicated that participants found the speculative scenarios relevant and useful.
+These findings provided conceptual validation of \sys{} and allowed us to refine the design space based on evidence of user alignment with its dimensions. n addition, we identified underlying needs across scenarios, including expectations around feedback semantics, timing and progressivity, and adaptability across users, exercises, and contexts.

-We further validated the dimensions of \sys{} in practice by developing a proof-of-concept (PoC) wearable system.
-Motivated by the speed dating findings, the PoC focused specifically on adaptability.
-Given the underexplored nature of adaptive intrinsic feedback, we narrowed the design to intrinsic mechanisms, implementing a strap-based suit tested on two exercises that together cover abduction–adduction and flexion–extension degrees of freedom of the shoulder.
+We further validated selected dimensions of \sys{} in practice by developing a proof-of-concept (PoC) wearable system.
+Motivated by the speed dating findings, we narrowed the scope of the PoC to focus on intrinsic feedback and the underlying user needs identified earlier.
+As wearable systems move toward personalized intelligent support, intrinsic feedback becomes particularly relevant due to its potential for continuous and immediate embodied assistance.
+However, prior work provides limited design knowledge on how intrinsic mechanisms should be integrated with real movement contexts.
+To address this gap, we implemented a strap-based intrinsic-feedback suit tested on two exercises that together span two primary degrees of freedom of the shoulder.
 A camera-based system detected deviations from target posture and signaled strap adjustments, which were manually enacted in this PoC to simulate an automated system.
-This setup allowed participants to experience phase-specific variations in feedback direction and intensity, providing finer-grained validation of how the design space principles translate into embodied training contexts at the phase level.
+This setup allowed participants to experience phase-specific variations in feedback direction and intensity, providing embodied validation of the design space and confirming key assumptions from the speed dating study in practice.